-On the observance of Martin Luther King, Jr. Day, Zeta Phi Beta Sorority, Incorporated celebrated by completing hundreds of community service projects, and declaring 2017 the Global Year of Service.
-These service projects begin the official count toward completing 20 million service hours between now and Founders’ Day 2020.
-On that day, Omicron Omicron Zetas volunteered at the South Jersey FoodBank, the Amicae volunteered as servers at a MLK Day Breakfast and the Youth Groups cleaned up a daycare center.
-MLK Day 2018 was at the South Jersey FoodBank and DOT’s MLK Day Breakfast.
+On the observance of Martin Luther King, Jr. Day, Zeta Phi Beta Sorority, Incorporated celebrated by completing hundreds of community service projects.
+On that day, Omicron Omicron Zetas and Youth Clubs volunteer at the South Jersey FoodBank.
+The Amicae volunteer as servers at a MLK Day Breakfast.

 15 million babies are born prematurely each year around the world.
 1 million will die.
 Prematurity is the #1 killer of babies in the United States.
 March of Dimes is working to change that and help more moms have full-term pregnancies and healthy babies.
 From polio to prematurity the March of Dimes has focused on researching the problems that threaten our children and finding ways to prevent them.
 March for Babies is our biggest weapon in the fight against premature birth, raising funds to help more moms have healthy, full-term babies as well as research to find why it occurs and preventions to keep it from happening.
-This year, Omicron Omicron Zeta Chapter donated over $1,400.00 and was one of the checkpoint sponsors for the local March for Babies.
+This year, Omicron Omicron Zeta Chapter donated over $1,700.00 and was a Silver Level Local Sponsor.